 Characters may invest their time or profits, as represented by Labor Points, to improve their businesses.
-Investments, like Ability training and laboratory work, stoessentially minor ries that the character is involved in, without the troupe actually playing them.
+Investments, like Ability training and laboratory work, are essentially minor stories that the character is involved in, without the troupe actually playing them.
 In the non-dangerous story hooks given in this book, a Labor Point reward is given for if the incident is played, and a smaller reward is given for if the story is just an investment.